Washington University in St. Louis

 PROJECT OVERVIEW:

-FLARE Center Project 2 focuses on developing modular vaccine platforms for dengue virus type 2 (DENV2) and related flaviviruses, using a groundbreaking method to produce stable E protein homodimers that display potent, human-recognized neutralizing epitopes.
-Leveraging this "plug-and-play" approach, the project aims to create protein subunit and mRNA vaccines adaptable to current and future flavivirus outbreaks.
-Collaborating with industry partner Moderna and other FLARE projects and cores, Project 2 refines immunogenic designs, evaluates cross-protective immunity, and advances vaccine candidates through preclinical testing.
-This work lays the foundation for transformative vaccines to combat diverse and emerging flavivirus threats
+FLARE Center Project 2 focuses on developing modular vaccine platforms for dengue virus type 2 (DENV2) and related highly pathogenic orthoflaviviruses, using a groundbreaking method to produce stable E protein homodimers that display potent neutralizing epitopes.
+Leveraging this "plug-and-play" approach, the project aims to create protein subunit vaccines adaptable to current and emerging flaviviruses.
+Collaborating with other FLARE projects and cores, Project 2 refines immunogenic designs, evaluates cross-protective immunity, and advances vaccine candidates through preclinical testing.
+This work lays the foundation for transformative vaccines to treat orthoflavivirus infections.

 LEAD ORGANIZATION/INSTITUTION: